NSHS AP Program

 In May, the College Board offers examinations in each of their AP subjects.
 These exams assess knowledge in that specific content area and are scored on a scale of 1-5.
 Students who earn a score of 3 or above are eligible to receive college credit for that course.
 Depending on the University a score of 4 or 5 maybe necessary to get credits.
-Each AP exam costs $94, and need-based scholarships are available and each NSHS student is encouraged to speak with their teacher.

 How to get started.

 Talk with teachers and your school counselor about getting into AP courses.
 North Salem offers a number of Honors classes that better prepare students for the rigors of college level courses.
 AP courses are for students who want to challenge themselves and be college ready.
 It is suggested that incoming freshman interested in AP courses take Honors classes first, to prepare themselves for the rigor of AP courses.